By Nadia Bourne

 When I entered the SiOP retreat space, a yurt in the woods of upstate New York, I met a group of powerful women of color with a depth of intuition, brilliant intellects, and astute analysis.
 They modeled excellence and possessed an insatiable drive to succeed and thrive.
 Not only did these women work hard to provide for their families, loved ones, and communities, they were lock-step connected with a cause greater than themselves, using their skills and talents to co-create an equitable world by way of keen business strategies, collective visioning, and interdependence.

 SiOP inducted me into its sisterhood, filled with brave women in different chapters of their lives, chock full of wise counsel and years of experience as senior leaders in their respective organizations.
 I listened to their testimonies, the harrowing stories of their past and professional realities.
 Each one gave me chills like those felt after I completed Anne Frank: The Diary of a Young Girl.
 Each story was a tale of failures and setbacks, challenges and triumphs.
 These women were brave enough to let me see them without the adornment of their quotidian costumes.
-And I felt safe enough to let them see me without my many masks.
+Moreover, I felt safe enough to be them see me without my many masks.

 SiOP co-leads, Taij Kumarie Moteelall (its founder) and Diana Marie Lee, founder of Sweet Livity™ LLC, incubated a space with follow-up coaching support for us all to release and face our histories head-on.
 I learned to metabolize my trauma into fuel for a vision of a healthier future.
 Suddenly, I was creating affirmations and setting intentions, conducting research for a business plan, working as a private contractor, and mending my relationship with the universal divine.
 I left the retreat with a sober hope that I can prosper, the possibility that I could shape my reality.
 I began to lean into the discomfort of change and work intentionally to shift my inner self while releasing all that did not serve my future success.
 My sprint toward death transformed and I began to swim instead, no longer buoyed amidst the cacophonous currents of an oppressive existence.